 Reason for Breakup: Disagreement over partner’s retirement date

 Winning Strategy: The partner eventually left with a clean break and joined another firm, keeping the friendship intact.

-I had worked with my partner since the 1980s at a big bank and a small business.
+I worked with my partner since the 1980s at both a big bank and a small business.
 He is 25 years older, and he was my mentor early in my career.
-About 10 years ago, I wanted to start my own firm and asked if he’d like to partner.
+In 2005, I wanted to start my own firm and asked if he’d like to partner.

 I made the mistake of assuming that within the next few years he’d be in his early 70s and ready to retire, which was part of my vision of eventually running the business alone.
 There were two problems with that scenario.
 One, we never discussed it, and two, when I brought up this plan three years ago, my partner made it clear he wasn’t ready to retire.
 I was surprised, but we continued on as effective partners for another year.